 The map above features both areas with a high concentration of murals in addition to individual murals added as part of the 2019 Tbilisi Mural Festival.

-The top is for cars only while pedestrians can walk across the lower level.
+The upper part is for cars only, while pedestrians can walk across the lower level.
 And from either side, you’ll need to walk down into an underpass to access it.
 While murals are common in many of Tbilisi’s underpasses, the ones here are among the city’s best.